simonkmall/MallappSimpleauthBundle/README.md

 - INVALID_JSON Your request body does contain invalid json.
 - NO_CURRENTMAIL You did not provide a currentmail field.
 - NO_NEWMAIL You did not provide a newmail field.
+- INVALID_TOKEN You did provide an invalid token for this user (or none at all).
 - NO_USER There is no existing user with the currentmail address you provided.
+- EMAIL_USED There is an existing user with the newmail address you provided.

 ## Resend the token of an existing user to her email address